-5.2 Decisions requiring Board approval
+12. Decisions requiring Board approval

-In addition to those decisions requiring approval pursuant to the respective Committee Charters (if any), the following decisions must be referred to the Board for approval:
+In addition to those decisions requiring approval pursuant to the respective Committee Charters, the following decisions must be referred to the Board for approval:

-- (a) Directors acquiring or selling shares of the Company; - (b) issuing shares of the Company; - (c) acquiring, selling or otherwise disposing of property in excess of the amount set out in the Company's approval matrix; - (d) founding, acquiring or selling subsidiaries of or any company within the Company, participating in other companies or dissolving or selling the Company's participation in other companies (including project joint ventures); - (e) acquiring or selling patent rights, rights in registered trademarks, licences or other intellectual property rights of the Company; - (f) founding, dissolving or relocating branch offices or other offices, plants and facilities; - (g) starting new business activities, terminating existing business activities or initiating major changes to the field of the Company's business activities; - (h) approving and/or altering the annual business plan (including financial planning) for the Company or any part of the Company; - taking or granting loans which exceed the amount set out in the Company's approval matrix (including, without limitation, the placing of credit orders, issuing of promissory notes or loans against IOUs); - (j) granting securities of any type; - (k) granting loans to Company officers or employees and taking over guarantees for the Company's officers and employees; - entering into agreements for recurring, voluntary, or additional social benefits, superannuation agreements or agreements for general wage and salary increases; - (m) determining the total amount of bonuses and gratuities for Company officers and employees; - determining the appointment, termination, prolongation of employment or amendment to conditions of employment of members of the Board of Directors; and - (o) granting or revoking a power of attorney or limited authority to sign and/or act on behalf of the Company.
+- (a) Directors acquiring or selling shares, options, equity instruments or other equity securities in the Company; - (b) issuing shares options, equity instruments or other equity securities in the Company; - founding, acquiring or selling subsidiaries of or any company within the Company, participating in other companies or dissolving or selling the Company's participation in other companies (including project joint ventures); - (d) acquiring or selling patent rights, rights in registered trademarks, licences or other intellectual property rights of the Company; - (e) founding, dissolving or relocating branch offices or other offices, plants and facilities;

+- (f) starting new business activities, terminating existing business activities or initiating major changes to the field of the Company's business activities; - (g) approving and/or altering the annual business plan (including financial planning) for the Company or any part of the Company; - taking or granting loans which exceed the amount set out in the Company's Delegation of Authority Policies (including, without limitation, the placing of credit orders, issuing of promissory notes or loans against IOUs); - (i) granting securities of any type; - (j) granting loans to Company officers or employees and taking over guarantees for the Company's officers and employees; - (k) determining the total amount of bonuses and gratuities for Company officers and employees; - determining the appointment or amendment to conditions of employment of members of the Board of Directors; - (m) granting or revoking a power of attorney or limited authority to sign and/or act on behalf of the Company; - (n) adoption or amendment of corporate governance policies; - (o) approval of hedging activities; and - (p) any public statements which reflect significant issues of the Company's performance, policy or strategy.